tobega/tailspin-v0/TailspinReference.md

 When using states, it is probably best to define all of them explicitly, but if so desired, the processor itself can be used as a state, with the same name as the processor.
 In that case, the templates in the "constructor" section get exposed as messages.

+## Types
+Tailspin takes a practical approach to types, making it easy to use, yet trying to get the necessary support for program correctness that a good type system can provide.
+The ideal is for types to be analyzed at compile time (or in static analysis), but it's better to get runtime type errors than unnoticed incorrect results.

+Fundamentally, a type is anything you can identify with a [matcher](#matchers).
+The basic idea when it comes to compound data like [arrays](#arrays) and [structures](#structures) is that if it has the elements you need, all is good, it's fine if there is more (this is called structural typing).
+There are ways to declare that excess elements are not allowed if you need to, or that an element must not exist.

+One thing to note is that a key of a [key-value pair](#keyed-values), which is also the name of an element in a [structure](#structures), is expected to be connected to a value of the same type wherever it is used, i.e. keys form a [data dictionary](#data-dictionary).
+When you do a join on [relations](#relations), values with the same name will be joined together in a "natural join".
+If you don't specify a type in the [data dictionary](#data-dictionary), a type will automatically be assigned by [autotyping](#autotyping).

+Numbers in arithmetic expressions are in their bare state just untyped numbers, but they can be assigned a [unit of measure](#measures) which then defines their type as being of that measure.

+[Processor](#processors) instances are things that can carry state and they respond to messages.
+If an instance responds to the messages you need, all is good (this is known as duck-typing).
+A processor instance can change its type as a result of processing messages, if it's defined to do so, see [typestates](#typestates).
+_Future work_: A way to match processors by their protocol, i.e. the messages they respond to.

+### Data Dictionary
+A data dictionary is a collection of descriptions of all data elements you use in your program.
+Or, more accurately, your module.
+Separate files and modules each have their own data dictionary.

+A data type can be defined with a name, as part of a global data dictionary, by the statement starting with the word `data`, followed by an [identifier](#identifiers) and a [matcher](#matchers).
+E.g. `data adress <{number: <1..>, street: <'.*'>, town: <'.*'>}>`

+The defined data type can be used as a [matcher](#matchers), e.g. `<adress>`, but is also expected to be the data type of any [keyed-value](#keyed-values) or member of a [structure](#structures) that has key 'adress'.

+The data dictionary will also contain all [autotyped](#autotyping) definitions.

+There are also local data dictionaries to handle [local types](#local-types) that are valid only in a certain context, like the execution of [templates](#templates) or within a [processor](#processors)

+NOTE: there is currently no checking of types that "escape" from one data dictionary to another, as can happen from local types or other modules.

+### Local types
+In a context where you can have [mutable state](#mutable-state), you can also define local types.
+This can be useful for example in cases where your processing is general and the type may change between invocations, or where you need to translate between types in different modules.

+To declare a type as local, start with the 'data' keyword, followed by a comma-separated list of identifiers of local types, followed by the keyword 'local', e.g. `data max, min local` declares that 'max' and 'min' are to be local types.

+You can also define the type for some local types, if you want more control than [autotyping](#autotyping) gives.
+E.g. `data max <0..>, min local`

+### Autotyping
+Fields in your [data structures](#structures) should have good names describing what they are.
+A type is also a description of what something is and you should have different types for different things.

+Autotyping helps you by making sure every field you use in a data structure is added to the [data dictionary](#data-dictionary) with an inferred type so that you don't make mistakes by assigning values of different types to the same field.
+You can, of course, always declare the type in the [data dictionary](#data-dictionary) yourself, or declare them as [local types](#local-types) if the autotyping rules don't do what you intended.

+[Measures](#measures) (including scalars) will be autotyped as such.

+[Structures](#structures) and [arrays](#arrays) are currently only typed as structures and arrays respectively.
+In the future, this will become tighter.

+Other types are currently not autotyped.

 ## Built-in messages
 All objects
 * `$::hashCode` returns a hash code consistent with equality.